stevenwchien/csml-iw-rrp/README.md

 This project makes use of datasets that are derived from the Yelp Open Dataset.
 Information about the Yelp Open Dataset can be found at: https://www.yelp.com/dataset.

-Because the dataset is extremely large, we decide to create our own smaller datasets, which we describe below.
+Because the dataset is extremely large, we decided to create our own smaller datasets from the larger one.
+We specifically focus our work using the file: yelp_academic_dataset_reviews.json.

 ### yelp_reviews_test1000.json